eclipse-iceoryx/iceoryx/iceoryx_examples/iceensemble/README.md

 2. how to communicate between C and C++

 !!! warning
-    If you have built iceoryx with the CMake flag `ONE_TO_MANY_ONLY` this example will not run
+    The default communication policy is many to many.
+If you have built iceoryx with the CMake flag `-DONE_TO_MANY_ONLY` this example will not run.

 ## Run iceensemble

-The easiest way is the build all examples via `./tools/iceoryx_build_test.sh`.
+The easiest way is to build all examples via `./tools/iceoryx_build_test.sh`.
 Then, create eight terminals and run one command in each of them.

 ```sh
 ./build/iox-roudi